 Kindergarten drop off & pick up will take place in the High School parking lot.
 Please pull into the lot at the southern end of our property, where the large gates to the yard will open.
 Please use both lanes.

-Either the kindergarten teachers or the assistants will be there, ready to help your child from the car and into the classroom.
-The arrival time for Kindergarten is 8:30 - 8:40 am.
+Either the Kindergarten teachers or the assistants will be there, ready to help your child from the car and into the classroom.